rapidwebltd/SimpleMailChimp/README.md

 $simpleMailChimp->getAllUsersInList('LIST_ID_GOES_HERE','email_address,status');
 ```
 Will return an array of emails and the relevant statuses belonging to members of the list specified.
-Available parameters can be found on the mailchimp API documentation page (under 'Response body parameters' -> 'members' -> 'Show properties'):
+Available parameters can be found on the MailChimp API documentation page (under 'Response body parameters' -> 'members' -> 'Show properties'):
 http://developer.mailchimp.com/documentation/mailchimp/reference/lists/members/#read-get_lists_list_id_members.

 Note that this function returns all members of a list regardless of whether they are subscribed or not.